OffchainLabs/arb-os/doc/DataFormats.md

 * 3 (byte)
 * aggregator address (address encoded as uint)
+* limit on computation ArbGas (uint)
 * an L2 message of subtype 7

-This executes the enclosed L2 message, with two deviations from the normal semantics.
+This executes the enclosed L2 message, with the following deviations from the normal semantics.

 * The aggregator address specified in the message is considered to be the aggregator that submitted this message.
 * The transaction signature on the L2 message is ignored, and the enclosed transaction is treated as if it carried a valid signature by the sender of this L1 message.
+* The ArbGas used for computation will be limited by the supplied limit.
+(The supplied limit will be ignored if it is larger than the ordinary limit that applies to all transactions.)

 ## L2 messages